alissonmarcs/fdf/README.md

 # FDF
 ![Screenshot of the program run pyra map](screenshots/pyra_screenshot.png)
 FDF is a program that read a map and render it in 3D.
 The map give us several points and we have to link these points with lines to form the projection.
-FDF is short for "Fil de Fer" in French that means ’wireframe model’, that is, all surfaces of the 3D object are outlined by lines.
+FDF is short for "Fil de Fer" in French that means ’iron wire’, that is, all surfaces of the 3D object are outlined by lines.

 ## How to use
 In order to compile and run, follow these steps.
 You must have glfw (Graphics Library Framework) and cmake instaled.